mieweb/docs/content/videos-and-demonstrations.md

   - 'https://www.enterprisehealth.com/blog/video-osha-recordkeeping-and-reporting-software-demo'
   - 'https://www.youtube.com/watch?v=__R9twSkS2A'
 source: 'https://drive.google.com/open?id=1CopZNJsyqZX0BFIhHamvn3_Iho4frEXu9poEDDbN_dk'
-wikigdrive: 'latest'
+wikigdrive: '028c9969b6de1b1821f0b338eb112d2421a13029'
 ---
  All {{% system-name %}} training videos and demonstrations can be found below.
 Peruse the various overviews, and spend some time with the in-depth looks at the available functionality within the product, or even get acquainted with some of the more common workflows used.

 First, be sure to check out the vision and core concepts of the {{% system-name %}} system, as presented by Doug Horner.